April 28, 2020 18 min read 0 Comments

 The best product to help our skin stay moisturized is always a good cream or moisturizer.
 The Banish Vitamin C crème is natural and doesn't leave a heavy or greasy feel.

 Avoid Exposure to the Sun (Sun protection)

 Do not go outside for the rest of the day after microneedling because ultraviolet light may cause sun damage to your skin while it is still healing.
 It's best to microneedle in the evening so you don't have to worry about the sun and you can go to bed after.

 On the next day, you can wear sunscreens with a sun protection factor (SPF) value of 30 or more when you are outside.
 Without sun protection, microneedling may lead to higher PIH (post-inflammatory hyperpigmentation) risk because of sun exposure.

 Wear the makeup one day after usage.
 Since all of your skin channels are open, wearing makeup may lead to artificial cosmetic ingredients to enter your skin and cause infection and irritation.
 It doesn’t take a long time to heal the skin for most people when using the Banisher as instructed.
 Try to leave up to Leave 24 hours for your skin to breathe and recover after microneedling before putting on makeup, but if you must makeup is still ok to use the next day.

 Avoid “Active” Chemical Ingredients

-There are lots of skincare ingredients may harmful to apply after microneedling.
-Alpha Hydroxyl acid and Retinol (Vitamin A), which can help anti-aging, may irritate the sensitive skin.
+There are lots of skincare ingredients that may be harmful to apply after microneedling.
+Alpha Hydroxyl acid and Retinol (Vitamin A), which can help reduce acne scars, may irritate the sensitive skin.
 Also, chemical agents such as esters, azones, cyclodextrins, etc. have been proved to disrupt the stratum corneum layer and delay the recovery time.